kostadin-t/btp-terraform/units/unit_4/lesson_2/README.md

 We already have the ID of the subaccount. but we do not yet have the ID of the global account.
 Luckily there is a data source that we can use to get this information namely the [`btp_globalaccount`](https://registry.terraform.io/providers/SAP/btp/latest/docs/data-sources/globalaccount).
 We know what we have to do right?

-Let us first add this data source to the `main.tf` file in the directory `learning-terraform-on-sapbtp`.
+Let us first add this data source to the `main.tf` file in the directory `learning-terraform-on-sapbtp/BTP`.
 We put it right at the beginning of the file in front of the `locals` block:

 ```terraform
 data "btp_globalaccount" "this" {}
 ```

-Next we add a new output value to the `outputs.tf` in the directory `learning-terraform-on-sapbtp`:
+Next we add a new output value to the `outputs.tf` in the directory `learning-terraform-on-sapbtp/BTP`:

 ```terraform
 output "subaccount_url" {